-Nude Anime | 25 Best Anime With Nudity - Cinemaholic
+25 Hottest Anime With Nudity

 12. Ninja Scroll (1993)

-The next entry on this list is a classic anime movie, ‘Ninja Scroll’.
-This is an awesome movie which follows the life of Jibei who is a wandering swordsman.
-He has no interest in politics and such stuff.
-But one day after saving a female ninja named Kagero he gets all tangled up into the things he would never have given a single thought about.
-This movie has some great action scenes and the visuals are stunning too.
-This movie also doesn’t have a problem with nudity as it boldly displays topless characters.
+The next entry on this list is a classic anime movie, ‘Ninja Scroll.’
+This is an excellent film which follows the life of Jibei, a wandering swordsman who has no interest in politics and such stuff.
+But one day, after saving a female ninja named Kagero, he gets all tangled up in the things he would never have given a single thought about.
+This movie has some great action scenes with stunning visuals.
+‘Ninja Scroll’ also has a ton of fanservice moments that are highly underrated.
+You can watch the film here.

 Read More: Anime Like No Game No Life